AndreiSager/alexei-portfolio/README.md

 **Note**: Shane make sure to add a note or comment when adding an image in the database.

 # Be Careful When Adding Images!
-Make sure to attribute any image you use for your gallery or read the content license for any image from a source you use.
+sure to attribute any image you use for your gallery or read the content license for any image from a source you use.
 <br>1.)
 [Pixabay](https://pixabay.com/service/license-summary/)

+# Shane Alexei

+shane